harpreetsahota204/crop_query/README.md

 ### Reference templates

-You provide a directory of pre-cropped image examples — the "templates."
+You provide a directory of pre-cropped image examples, the "templates."
 These are simply image files you've already prepared: crop out one or more instances of the object you're looking for.
 More templates covering different angles, lighting conditions, or distances will give broader coverage.

 ### Embedding-based patch comparison